jadecobra/python_tdd_exercises/TRUTH_TABLE_01.md

 ### Logical Negation

-A Logical Negation operation takes in an input and returns the opposite of the input as output
+A Logical Negation operation takes in an input and returns its opposite as output

 #### RED: make it fail